Fathi Hamad: Views

-In March 2018, it was reported that Hamad is a senior Hamas official who opposes reconciliation with Fatah, and urges a resumption of war against Israel.
-He has been implicated in the assassination attempt on prime minister Rami Hamdallah.
+In March 2018, Hamad, as a senior Hamas official, was reported to oppose reconciliation with Fatah, and urged a resumption of war against Israel.
+He was implicated in the assassination attempt on Prime Minister Rami Hamdallah.

 Controversies

 In July 2019, Hamad urged members of the Palestinian diaspora to kill Jews in Palestine and also across the globe.
 His comments were characterized as incitement to genocide by Committee for Accuracy in Middle East Reporting in America and the Simon Wiesenthal Center.
 His rhetoric was condemned by other Palestinians.
 The deliberate killing of civilians is said by mainstream Islamic scholars to be prohibited in Islamic law.